 When you bring forth a wrongful death claim, one of the first things you will need to prove to a judge is that someone died.
 This death cannot be a naturally caused death (a decline in health or old age) and cannot be the result of the victim’s own negligence.
 It must be because the defendant intentionally or negligently harmed the victim.
 While this is the crux of your case, it is usually not the hardest to prove.
-A wrongful death lawyer Salt Lake City, UT can assess the circumstances surrounding the death of your loved one and offer guidance on how to move forward with a potential case.
+A UT wrongful death lawyer in Salt Lake City can assess the circumstances surrounding the death of your loved one and offer guidance on how to move forward with a potential case.

 Was Your Loved One’s Death Caused By Someone Else’s Negligence?

 After proving your loved one’s death, you must also prove that their death was directly caused by someone else’s negligence or intentional actions.
 To do this, it is imperative that you show:

 - First, the defendant owed your loved one a duty of care.
 This is not usually specific to the victim only and means that the defendant, like anyone else, owed your loved one the duty to act responsibly and in a safe manner.